audryf/readme-generator/README.md

 ## Description
 🗒
 A node.js application that allows you to just answer the prompts and receive a `README.md` that is ready to go!
+See a sample in the `sample` folder or [here](./sample/readme.md)
 <br>
 <br>